-The Residency Licensure Graduate Certificate is designed for those who have completed an undergraduate degree or who already hold a graduate degree, but now wish to enter the field of education.
+The Post Baccalaureate Residency Licensure Certificate Program is designed for those who have completed a bachelor's degree but now wish to enter the field of education.
 Specifically, Residency Licensure in North Carolina is an alternative pathway to pursue initial licensure in education.
-Applicants with a degree from an accredited university AND who are currently teaching in NC public schools are eligible to apply to the Methodist University Residency Licensure Graduate Certificate.
+Applicants with a degree from an accredited university AND who are currently teaching in NC public schools are eligible to apply to the Methodist University Post Baccalaureate Residency Licensure Certificate Program.